jalamani/SuiteCRM/NGSCGuide.md

   5. Check 'Use SSL' and set 'Mail Server Port' to 993
   6. Enter 'Trash Folder' as 'TRASH'
   7. Keep other fields as the default value.

+#### Setting up an Email signature

+1. Hover to the top left corner and select Profile
+2. Scroll to the bottom and click Settings
+3. Under General, under Preferences, click Create next to Default signature

+#### Setting up automated Emails

+1. Create an Email template.
+  1. Variables: In an email template, you are able to use certain modules variables to be filled out by the system.
+Variables in an email template begin with a '$', i.e. $intrn_interns_name.
+These variables can be inserted onto a template with the Insert Variable fields.
+2. Create a Workflow.
+  1. A Workflow will execute an action if a certain flow of events occur.
+  2. Basic
+    1. In the Module field select the module associated with the variables you used in the Email template.
+  3. Conditions
+    1. Enter conditions that must be met in order to execute the action
+  4. Actions
+    1. Enter the actions to be executed when the conditions are met.
+Here we will choose Send Email.

 #### Creating Charts